Mill Bluff State Park: Recreation

 Mill Bluff State Park is open from May to September.
 Small game hunting is permitted in sections of the park from November 1 to December 15, and deer hunting during a shorter period.

 The park's small campground has 21 sites, 6 with electrical hookups.
 Amenities are primitive, with pit toilets and no showers.
 Potable water is available from hand pumps.

 Swimming is available in a 2.5 acre spring-fed lake south of the campground.
 Sand has been added to make a 250 ft beach.

 A 0.4 mi nature trail circles the base of Mill Bluff.
-223 stone steps built by the Works Progress Administration in the 1930s lead to its top.
+A flight of 223 stone steps built by the Works Progress Administration in the 1930s lead to its top.
 0.8 mi north on County Road W (Funnel Road) is a pullout for the 1.25 mi Camels Bluff loop trail, which passes between the two sections of Camels Bluff and leads past the base of Devils Monument and Cleopatra's Needle.

 Because the bluffs are formed of soft sandstone and geologically unique, all climbing is prohibited.